zainfathoni/macOS-Initial-Setup/terminal.md

 <img width="657" alt="Save GPG Passphrase in Keychain" src="https://user-images.githubusercontent.com/6315466/68504245-774cf380-025c-11ea-9be4-f36be153c301.png">
 </details>

-#### 5. To ensure that it's working, restart the laptop and try committing again through Visual Studio Code.
+#### 5. To ensure that it's working, restart the laptop and try committing again through Visual Studio Code

 You should not be required to enter the passphrase anymore while keep getting your commits signed properly.